-- Complete another Phase 1 Habitat Survey, perhaps looking to employ a post-graduate student to undertake this study. - Compare the updated maps to previous versions to assess land use changes and the success of management actions. - Use updated map to evaluate the AGAP strategy. - Investigate into using UKHab survey methodology on the reserve.
+- Compare the results from vegetation surveys to identify changes in habitat types and to inform where conservation actions such as scrub control and increased grazing are particularly necessary. - Compare the updated maps to previous versions to assess land use changes and the success of management actions. - Use updated map to evaluate the AGAP strategy.